rvbug/.dotfiles/README.md

 # Introduction

-This repository helps to restore/configure new machine via script based on the OS.
-Currently, this configuration supports
+This repository helps to restore/configure new machine via script based on the OS you run.
+This configuration supports:

 - Mac OS
 - Linux Fedora
-- Linux
+- Linux Fedora on docker

 # Script Files